-11/83/1/23
+11/8/24

-Due to the absence of design documentation for the H5P package this document is an attempt to outline the reverse-engineered design of H5P, and to offer two approaches to making H5P multi-thread safe.
-For completeness Appendix 3 contains a design document for HDF5 generic properties found on internet but not included in the current HDF5 documentation maintained by The HDF Group.
+Due to the absence of design documentation for the H5P package this document is an attempt to outline the reverse-engineered design of H5P, and to develop a design for a multi-thread safe re-implementation of H5P.
+For completeness Appendix 3 contains a design document for HDF5 generic properties found on the internet but not included in the current HDF5 documentation maintained by The HDF Group.

 Contents: